man-group/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 ![](https://raw.githubusercontent.com/aschonfeld/dtale-media/master/images/arcticdb/demo/arcticdb_symbol5_col100.png)

+## Going Further with ArcticDB

+See the ArcticDB [docs](https://docs.arcticdb.io/) and [website](https://arcticdb.io/) for more information about it.
+The LMDB backend for ArcticDB is recommended for local testing, but for real workloads we recommend using an S3 backend.
+You can simply point D-Tale at an S3 backed ArcticDB instance and browse the data being written by processes across your system.

-### Differences in Functionality from the Original D-Tale
+## Differences in Functionality from the Original D-Tale

-Unfortunately, since we are leveraging ArcticDB for our data fetching there was some functionality that is available in the standard (in-memory) version of D-Tale:
+Unfortunately, since we are leveraging ArcticDB for our data fetching there is some functionality that is absent compared to the standard (in-memory) version of D-Tale:
 * Custom Filtering - the ability to specify custom pandas queries
 * Column Filters
   * Numeric - range filters (`[]`, `()`) are no longer available